taiestudo/devops-test/README.md

 - Push all code, configs, and files to your repo
 - Upload a shell.txt with all correct commands needed to perform below actions, also copy and paste CLI outputs (Split and organize per parts like the test)
 - Answers to AWS conceptual questions to answers.txt
-- make it public and inform your repo and branch at the end of the test
+- Make it public and inform your repo and branch at the end of the test

 ---